petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/managing-the-knowledge-base.md

 ![Click Schedule Publication to set a specific date and time for publishing.](./managing-the-knowledge-base/images/06.png)

-If you edit a scheduled article and click *Save*, the article is saved as a draft.
-Alternatively, when if you click *Edit Schedule* you can choose whether to publish the article immediately or schedule it for publishing at a future date and time.
+If you edit a scheduled article and click *Save*, Liferay saves the article as a draft and cancels the scheduled publication.
+Alternatively, if you click *Edit Schedule* you can choose whether to publish the article immediately or schedule it for publishing at a future date and time.

 ![When editing a scheduled article, you can click Save or Edit Schedule.](./managing-the-knowledge-base/images/07.png)